The Destruction of the Bastile: Themes

 Coleridge focused on political abstractions within the poem and emphasizes the freedom that would result from the French Revolution.
 Instead of wishing for a similar revolution to happen across Britain, the poem assumes that the British parliament is the result of a similar revolution happening years earlier.
 There is also an apocalyptic element combined with the poem's description of the Bastille's destruction.
 It is nature that has caused the violence in France, and it is humanity and society that are actually transforming during the event.

-Coleridge's view of history and political revolutions was influenced by Voltair's Philosophical Dictionary and the Cato's Letters, and his idea of celebrating the revolution in France was common until 1793 after France and England came into conflict.
+Coleridge's view of history and political revolutions was influenced by Voltair's Philosophical Dictionary and the Cato's Letters, and his idea of celebrating the French Revolution was common until 1793 when France declared war on Britain.
 Also, the ideas found within the poem are not unique within his poetry, and the revolution would appear again in his "Ode to France".